FlockiiX/ClarityPilot/README.md

 - Balancing helpfulness vs. intrusiveness when crafting proactive recommendations
 - Widget refresh constraints on Android (rate limits, update cycles, battery impact)
 - Ensuring privacy and security while handling sensitive health and work data
-- **Time**
+- **Time** :)

 ## Accomplishments that we're proud of

 - We built a fully functional Kotlin-native Android app with a polished home-screen widget
 - Achieved live workload monitoring from multiple developer tools through webhooks
-- Developed an multi turn agentic LLM based recommendation engine that generates meaningful, context-aware suggestions
+- Developed a multi turn agentic LLM based recommendation engine that generates meaningful, context-aware suggestions
 - Delivered a clean, accessibility-focused UI that feels like a true digital companion
-- Built something students, developers, researchers—and we ourselves—would genuinely use every day
+- Built something students, developers, researchers, and even ourselves, would genuinely use every day

 ## What we learned